SamerDiab/java-information-retreival-project/README.md

 # java-information-retrieval-project
 This project is a demonstration for a information retrieval tool.

-Textbank is the folder containing the medline query. </br>
+Textbank is the folder containing the medline files. </br>
 These files are passed through the following steps: </br>
 1. Stopwords remover based on a stoplist file.
 It generates a .stp file. </br>
 2. Stemmer using the proter algorithym.
 It generates a .stem file </br>